What happens if I am charged with a crime after I turn 18?

 Yes.
 As long as the identity of the harasser can be proven, they can be charged with any offense they commit over the internet.

 What happens if I fail to pay any fines and costs from any court for traffic cases

 or criminal cases?

 Be aware that, whatever your fines and costs are, interest is added to unpaid amounts as time goes by.
-Options the courts have if you do not pay include unsuspending all or a part of your suspended sentence(s), and if you are on probation, your nonpayment can be considered a probation violation as well.
+If you do not pay your fines and costs, a judge can put you in jail.